BloomTech-Labs/prismatopia/prisma/README.md

 ## The Data

-`prisma-seed-*.graphql`
+`seed.js`
-Seed files for filling the database with data
+A JS-based seed file for filling the database with test data

-## Management API

-PRISMA_MANAGEMENT_API_SECRET
-This environment variable needs to be set for the Prisma CLI to talk to the Prisma management api

 ## Insecurity